mgord9518/squashfuse-zig/test/README.md

 # Simple SquashFS images for testing

-To test squashfuse-zig functionality, first run `make_images.sh`, which will generate test SquashFS images for different compression algos.

-After, `zig build test` will ensure everything is working as intended
+In this directory, running `zig build test` will automatically build test SquashFS images using pseudo-file definitions, then run `test.zig` against them